Hershey Felder as Leonard Bernstein in Maestro

 Joel Zwick · Director

 Joel Zwick directed My Big Fat Greek Wedding, the highest-grossing romantic comedy of all time.
 Mr. Zwick is recognized as one of Hollywood’s most prolific directors of episodic television, having the direction of 525 episodes to his credit.
 These include having directed 21 pilots which have gone on to become regular series.
 He directed the Broadway production of George Gershwin Alone.
-Previous New York productions have included Dance With Me (Tony nomination), Shenandoah (Broadway national tour), Oklahoma (national tour) and Cold Storage (American Place Theater).
+His previous New York productions have included Dance With Me (Tony nomination), Shenandoah (Broadway national tour), Oklahoma (national tour), and Cold Storage (the American Place Theatre).
+He directed Esther (Promenade Theatre, NY), Merry-Go-Round (Chicago, Las Vegas), Last Chance Saloon and Woyzeck (West End, London).
+Mr. Zwick has taught drama at the Yale School of Drama, Brooklyn College, Queens College, Wheaton College, and USC.
+A graduate (BA, MA) of Brooklyn College, he is currently directing Shake It Up for the Disney Channel.

 “It takes a certain chutzpah and considerable talent to impersonate this uniquely charismatic and supremely talented Bernstein.
 And Lenny liked nothing better than chutzpah combined with talent.
 Somewhere, he is looking down on this show no doubt bitching like crazy yet deeply touched that we still, 20 years after his death, care.”—LA Times